poshjosh/chinomsoikwuagwu.com/2020/05/20/AWS-Certified-Solutions-Architect-Quick-Reference.md

 __Elastic Container Service (ECS)__

+- __ECS Auto Scaling__ Amazon ECS can be configured to use Service Auto Scaling to adjust it desired count up or down in response to CloudWatch alarms.
+Service Auto Scaling leverages the Application Auto Scaling service to provide this functionality.

+- Amazon ECS publishes CloudWatch metrics with your service's average CPU and memory usage.
+Use these service utilization metrics to scale your service.

 - __IAM Roles for ECS tasks__ functions similar to how EC2 instance profiles
 provide credentials for EC2 instances.